sympower/sympower-composite-actions/README.md

   input is used.
 In most cases repository name is matches the component name and is also inputted as `default-name`.
 * `service` **optional** - Declares the name of service to deploy.
 Corresponds to the service name in `main.yml` declaration chosen by `component` field in this file.
 If not declared then value from `default-name` input is used.
-  In most cases repository name is matches the service name and is also inputted as `default-name`.
+  In most cases repository name matches the service name and is also inputted as `default-name`.

 In most cases `auto-deploy/*.env.json` files can be only include environment:
 * Staging: